The leading outdoor design magazine!

 - Plant, design, product, and travel advice

 Unique for their ability to store water, succulents are well suited for climates with high temperatures and low rainfall.
 Many people think of them as desert plants, but they also thrive in coastal locales.
-Gardeners love succulents for their drought resistance, architectural forms, vivid colors and ease of maintenance.
+Gardeners love them for their drought resistance, architectural forms, vivid colors and ease of maintenance.
 Succulents are especially popular for use in containers.

 Whether you need a groundcover or a specimen plant, there is a succulent for every situation.
 Some form small rosettes, some trail up to 3 feet, while still others grow to resemble small trees.
-When healthy, many succulents will produce pups or eye-catching blooms.
-Additionally, succulents work well in a variety of garden styles including modern, Mediterranean, tropical, rock gardens, xeriscapes and more.
+When healthy, many will produce pups or eye-catching blooms.
+Additionally, they work well in a variety of garden styles including modern, Mediterranean, tropical, rock gardens, xeriscapes and more.

 This section is filled with ideas for growing succulents in your own garden.
 Browse the articles and images to see how top designers incorporate these plants into their gardens.